exercism/docs/building/configlet/lint.md

 - The file must be valid JSON
 - The JSON root must be an object
+- The `"blurb"` key is required
+- The `"blurb"` value must be a non-empty, non-blank string with length <= 350
 - The `"authors"` key is required
 - The `"authors"` value must be a non-empty array
 - The `"authors"` values must be non-empty, non-blank strings